Actindo-AG/Documentation/PIM/UserInterface/03f_Settings.md

 **Catalogs**

 - Catalog name
   Click the drop-down list to select a catalog.
 All available catalogs are displayed in the drop-down list.
-By default, the catalog **Produktkategorie** is preselected.
+By default, the catalog **Product Categories** is preselected.

 - ![Points](/Assets/Icons/Points01.png "[Points]") (Points)
   Click this button to display the context menu and either create a catalog or edit the selected catalog.